 Ginger contains the active ingredient, gingerol, which is a potent anti-inflammatory agent in the body.

-Not only that, but several animal studies have identified ginger as an androgenic compound (study, study), while one Iraqian human study noted a 17% increase in testosterone levels after ginger supplementation.
+Not only that, but several animal studies have identified ginger as an androgenic compound (study, study), while one Iraqi human study noted a 17% increase in testosterone levels after ginger supplementation.

 So not a common household spice alone, but also a powerful androgenic anti-inflammatory agent.
-And cheap as fuck.
+And cheap.